cryptoTaxes/cryptoTaxes/data/usr/demo/input/binance/readme.txt

-Place in this folder your Binance trade history in csv format.
+Place in this folder your Binance trade history in xlsx format.

 Binance only lets you export your trade history in xlsx format (from Orders -> Trade History -> Export Complete Trade History menu).

-You will have to convert your xlsx file into csv format (using some spreadsheet application such as OpenOffice Calc or Microsoft Excel) and place the resulting file in this folder.
+CryptoTaxes will preprocess your xlxs files in this folder and will extract corresponding csv files into "generated" folder.
+Please, don't place csv files yourself into "generated" folder as they won't be processed by the program and could get overwritten.

-Check provided TradeHistory.csv example and please note that a comma is used as a separator for cells in same row.
+Check provided TradeHistory.xlsx example file.